browserengineering/book/book/embeds.md

 eval throws a "variable not defined" exception, that means the window object is not defined, which can only be the case if the parent is cross-origin to the current window.
-In that case, return a fresh `Window` object with the fake id `-1`.^[Which is also correct, because cross-origin frames can't access each others' variables.
-However, in a real browser this `Window` object is not totally fake---see the related exercise at the end of the chapter.]
+In that case, return a fresh `Window` object with the fake id `-1`.^[Which is also good that it's not a "real" window, because cross-origin frames can't access each others' variables.
+However, in a real browser this `Window` object is not fake---see the related exercise at the end of the chapter.]

 ``` {.html}
 Object.defineProperty(Window.prototype, 'parent', {